Wren Troglodytes troglodytes

 Wren

-A small brown bird, the Wren, also called Eurasian Wren, is common but secretive, foraging for insects in the undergrowth.
+A small, warm brown bird, the Wren, also called Eurasian Wren, is common but secretive, foraging for insects in the undergrowth.
 Shown here with characteristic upturned tail.
 It is native to most of Europe, part of North Africa and part of Asia.
 It is not Britain's/Europe's smallest bird, - see Goldcrest link below.

 Wren Tail up